TrickyTroll/good-bot-runner/runner/README.md

 `runner` uses two different types of delays.
 There are delays between *each* characters and delays between *some* words.

+Functions used to compute delays are the following:

+* `is_pause()`: To determine if there should be a pause between two words.
+* `pause_time()`: Returns how long the pause between two words shoud be.
+* `get_delay()`: Returns the delay between two keypresses.

 ##### Delays between characters

+Typing speed is determined by how much time is spent between each character typed.
+The delay is longer when we have to press two consecutive keys using the same finger [1].
+Studies have also found which key combination are most likely to be typed by one or two hands [3].

+Using this information, a delay is computed before each keypress by the `get_delay()` function.

 ##### Delays between words